DanielRota/DanielRota/README.md

 ### Hello!
 My name is Daniel!
-I'm an IT Student and Programmer!
+I'm an IT Student and Developer!

 ✨ Skills: